Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

 Q: Why does C bother to provide type definitions?
-Isn’t defining a `BOOL` macro just as good as defining a `Bool` type using `typedef`?
+Isn't defining a `BOOL` macro just as good as defining a `Bool` type using `typedef`?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

 A: There are two important differences between type definitions and macro definitions.
 First, type definitions are more powerful than macro definitions.
-In particular, array and pointer types can’t be defined as macros.
+In particular, array and pointer types can't be defined as macros.
 Suppose that we try to use a macro to define a “pointer to integer” type:

 ```C
 #define PTR_TO_INT int *